shanerowden/nameless-space-replace/README.md

-# nameless-space-replace v2
+# nameless-space-replace v2.1
-Renames files for Linux, replaces spaces and removing special characters
+Renames files for Linux, replaces spaces and removing special characters.
+This is handy for Windows users who have horded files and never realized they would one day think like a CLI user.

+# Usage
+Type `nsr` and the program will automatically rename files in the directory (not including directories).

+# Installation
+Edit nsr.sh and make sure the filepath on line 2 reflects the permenant file path of nsr.py.

+Move and rename nsr.sh to bin directory without the extention using `cp nsr.sh /bin/nsr`.
+You will then need to `cd /bin && chmod +x nsr`.
+You may need to use `sudo` on both of these commands.

+Move back to the permenant path of nsr.py and `chmod +x nsr.py`and you should now be able to give the command `nsr` in any directory to rename it files.

+## Specific Changes
+The following lines 107 - 124 can be edited or changed.
-For `remove_enclosing`, the first two parameters can be changed so enclosing characters to be removed.
-In `replace_single_char`, the first param is the character to be removed, and the second is the character to be inserted.
-You can add lines like these to the script to make other operations. `remove_enclosing` should precede all `replace_single_character` operations.
+They reflect in the first parameter, the caracter to be replaced and in the second parameter, the character to be inserted.

 ```
-files = remove_enclosing("(", ")", files)
-files = remove_enclosing("[", "]", files)
-files = remove_enclosing("{", "}", files)
 files = replace_single_char(' ', '_', files)
+files = replace_single_char("[", '', files)
+files = replace_single_char("]", '', files)
+files = replace_single_char("{", '', files)
+files = replace_single_char("}", '', files)
+files = replace_single_char("!", '', files)
+files = replace_single_char("$", '', files)
+files = replace_single_char("&", '', files)
+files = replace_single_char("*", '', files)
+files = replace_single_char("%", '', files)
+files = replace_single_char("@", 'at', files)
+files = replace_single_char("(", '', files)
+files = replace_single_char(")", '', files)
+files = replace_single_char("#", 'no', files)
+files = replace_single_char(':', '-', files)
+files = replace_single_char(';', '', files)
 files = replace_single_char('"', '', files)
 files = replace_single_char("'", '', files)
 ```

-These operations will only affect the CWD.
-I put nsr.sh in my `/bin/` dir so that I can call it anywhere.
-You may need to edit this shell script to reflect the appropriate file path of nsr.py.
+## Interactive Mode Option
+If you would like an interactive mode (Press to Continue Mode), uncomment out line 78.

+## Recursive
 The program will point out directories that exist in the CWD, but note that it does not have recursive functionality yet.
 This is mainly a precaution.
+This is why I have included walk.py which you can use if you want to, but I have not included in the program yet because I want to see what kind of bug we'll run into befopre I'm encouraging people to use it.

+## Testing
-Though I have tested it a bit, I'm sure there are scenarios it is not prepared to handle.
+Though I have tested it a bit, I'm sure there are possible still scenarios it is not prepared to handle, but dare I say I don't believe there are many of them.
 Please feel free to submit issues or bugs.